Nishanth-CNCPMC/ChallengesGenesis/README.md

 ## 🧑‍🔬 Acknowledgments

 This project was originally built as part of a technical test environment.
-Some modules may contain placeholder or test logic.
-Challenge 3 is intentionally left unfinished to allow open-ended interpretation and evaluation.

 ---

-## 📜 License

-MIT License (or add a custom license if applicable)

----

-## ✍️ Contributing

-If you find this helpful and want to improve or complete Challenge 3, feel free to fork, contribute, or open a pull request.